-Analysis: In AC 2019-2020 the target was met.
-In AC 2019-2020, 100% of candidates scored "Meets Expectations" or higher, with a mean score of "3" (n = 3).
+Analysis.
+In AC 2020-21, the target was met.

+In AC 2020-2021, 100% of candidates scored Target on the rubric, with a mean score of "3" (n = 3).
 Faculty expect all candidates to score at least "Meets Expectations" simply because candidates must continue revising drafts until they are error-free.
 Papers were not submitted to the Graduate School until they were free of errors.
 Thus, candidates may not exit this course until their papers reach standards of acceptance.
 Because the assessment and rubric are tied to NAEYC standards and state standards, candidates' artifacts demonstrated student learning via mastery of NAEYC and content standards.